Abandoned & Little-Known Airfields:

 Jackson County Airport was described as being owned by Jackson County, and operated by private interests.

-The original Pascagoula / Jackson County Airport was evidently closed at some point between 1945-49,
+The original Jackson County Airport was evidently closed at some point between 1945-46,

-as only the new Pascagoula Airport was depicted on the 1949 Mobile Sectional Chart (courtesy of Chris Kennedy),
+as only the new Jackson County Airport was depicted on the August 1946 Mobile Sectional Chart.

-the site has been redeveloped, and no recognizable remnants of the airfield appear to remain.
+with no recognizable remnants of the airfield appearing to remain.

-southeast of the present-day intersection of Route 90 & Chicoh Street.
+The original location of the Jackson County Airport is north of the the intersection of Route 90 & Vega Street.

 ____________________________________________________